skylight-hq/skylight.digital/_projects/ctgov_analytics.md

     </li>

     <li>
-      Involved and enabled the department's team to develop and maintain the solutions using software development best practices
+      Involved and enabled the department’s team to develop and maintain the solutions using software development best practices
     </li>

     <li>
-      Increased data transparency to the State of Connecticut's agencies and citizens
+      Increased data transparency to the State of Connecticut’s agencies and citizens
     </li>
   </ul>
 {% endcapture %}